CommandrMoose/CommandrMoose/README.md

-# Clayton O'Dea, Big Nerd
+# Clayton O'Dea - CommandrMoose/River

 <p align="center">
 	<a href="https://www.linkedin.com/in/clayton-o-dea-1a565817a/">